mborgerson/wiki-export/wiki/Power_Supply.md

 | Pin 11 | POWON         |
 | Pin 12 | POWOK         |

-### Xbox 1.2 to 1.5
+### Xbox 1.2, 1.3, 1.4, and 1.5

-The connector for the 1.2 to 1.5 Xbox is two columns.
+The power supply connector for the 1.2, 1.3, 1.4, and 1.5 xboxes is two columns.
 Pin 1, Column 1 being the top left pin.
 Pin 1, Column 1 being the top right pin.
 The top being the side closest to the back of the Xbox.

 | Pin Column 1 | Usage         | Pin Column 2 | Usage |
 |--------------|---------------|--------------|-------|